-2. Save as described in "EDP and the EDP Group - Litigation", none of EDP, EDP B.V. or any other member of the EDP Group is or has been involved in any governmental, legal or arbitration proceedings (including any proceedings which are pending or threatened of which EDP or EDP B.V. is aware) in the 12 months preceding the date of this document which may have or have had a significant effect on the financial position and profitability of EDP, EDP B.V. or the EDP Group.
+2. Save as described in "EDP and the EDP Group - Litigation ", none of EDP, EDP B.V., EDP SFE or any other member of the EDP Group is or has been involved in any governmental, legal or arbitration proceedings (including any proceedings which are pending or threatened of which EDP, EDP B.V. or EDP SFE is aware) in the 12 months preceding the date of this document which may have or have had a significant effect on the financial position and profitability of EDP, EDP B.V., EDP SFE or the EDP Group.